Carolingian Renaissance: Scholarly efforts

 To address these problems, Charlemagne ordered the creation of schools in a capitulary known as the Charter of Modern Thought, issued in 787.
 A major part of his program of reform was to attract many of the leading scholars of the Christendom of his day to his court.
 Among the first called to court were Italians: Peter of Pisa, who from 776 to about 790 instructed Charlemagne in Latin, and from 776 to 787 Paulinus of Aquileia, whom Charlemagne nominated as patriarch of Aquileia in 787.
 The Lombard Paul the Deacon was brought to court in 782 and remained until 787, when Charles nominated him abbot of Montecassino.
 Theodulf of Orléans was a Spanish Goth who served at court from 782 to 797 when nominated as bishop of Orléans.
 Theodulf had been in friendly competition over the standardization of the Vulgate with the chief among the Charlemagne's scholars, Alcuin of York.
 Alcuin was a Northumbrian monk and deacon who served as head of the Palace School from 782 to 796, except for the years 790 to 793 when he returned to England.
 After 796, he continued his scholarly work as abbot of St. Martin's Monastery in Tours.
 Among those to follow Alcuin across the Channel to the Frankish court was Joseph Scottus, an Irishman who left some original biblical commentary and acrostic experiments.
 After this first generation of non-Frankish scholars, their Frankish pupils, such as Angilbert, would make their own mark.

 The later courts of Louis the Pious and Charles the Bald had similar groups of scholars many of whom were of Irish origin.
 The Irish monk Dicuil attended the former court, and the more famous Irishman John Scotus Eriugena attended the latter becoming head of the Palace School at Aachen.

+Other notable ecclesiastical authorities of the Carolingian Renaissance to assist with educational and religious reforms were Baugulf abbot of Fulda (779–802), Claudius bishop of Turin (817–827), Hraban Maur abbot of Fulda (822–842) and archbishop of Mainz (847–856), Lupus abbot of Ferrières (840 – c.
+862), and Hincmar archbishop of Rheims (845–882).